socadk/design-practice-repository/contributing/CONTRIBUTING.md

 ## Getting Involved

-We are happy to welcome new contributors who want to help improve MDSL language and tools:
+We are happy to welcome new contributors who want to help improve our collection of software/service/API design practices:

 * Feel free to create GitHub [issues](https://github.com/socadk/design-practice-repository/issues).
     * Have a look at the ones labelled with "help wanted".